Comparing simulations of ionisation triggered star formation and observations in RCW 120: Results

 \subsection{Overall bubble structure}

-As with RCW 120, we find that the shells formed in our simulations are not perfectly spherically symmetric, but elongated and perforated.
-For example, in the simulations illustrated in Fig. \ref{Figure 2} the initial cloud has a region of reduced column density in the northwest corner, where the ionized gas is able to stream out of the HII region and open a hole in the shell.
+As with RCW 120, we find that the shells formed in our simulations are not perfectly spherical, but elongated and perforated.
+For example, in the simulations illustrated in Fig. \ref{Figure 2} the initial cloud has a region of reduced column density in the northwest corner, where the ionized gas breaks through and streams out, thereby relieving the pressure of the H{\sc ii} inside the bubble.

-\citet{Deharveng2009} note the presence of radially oriented, filamentary streams below the dense, southern part of the shell in RCW 120, and suggest that these filaments are due to the pressure exerted by the ionized gas.
-Our simulations suggest an alternative mechanism for the formation of such filaments.
-As shown in the bottom left panel of Fig. \ref{Figure 2}, radial streams outside the shell, which appear similar to those found in RCW 120, are developed in {\it Run 1} after $\sim 1$ Myr.
-These streams are due to the overall gravitational collapse of the molecular cloud; given a non-uniform initial density distributions, the formation of filaments during gravitational collapse is inevitable \citep{Walch2011}.
-We therefore suggest that the observed radial filaments could have formed as a result of gravitational collapse, independent of ionization feedback.

-We are unable to identify pronounced pillar-like structures at the resolution (19.2") of our synthetic 870$\,\mu$m images.
-The SPH mass distribution does show some small pillars and EGGs close to the northwest hole, but in general pillars are not a prominent feature of HII regions expanding into clouds with fractal dimension $\mathcal{D}=2.4$, because -- for this fractal dimension -- large-scale density fluctuations dominate the cloud structure.
+The SPH mass distribution does show some small pillars and Evaporating Gaseous Globules (EGGs) close to the northwest hole, but in general pillars are not a prominent feature of H{\sc ii} regions expanding into clouds with fractal dimension $\mathcal{D}=2.4$, because -- for this fractal dimension -- large-scale density fluctuations dominate the cloud structure \citep{Walch2012}.